Blackstone, Brookfield Compete to Cash In on India’s Asset Management Boom

 “We offered the only solution that met all criteria,” Parikh says.

-Blackstone has had bumpier dealings with another major part of the Ambani empire — Reliance Retail, India’s largest consumer retailer.
-Reliance Retail ended leases for its outlets in nine shopping malls owned by Blackstone during the 2020 COVID lockdown.
-The conflict arose over rental payments, with Reliance seeking waivers or rebates and Blackstone declining those requests based on lease agreements.
+Indian news media reported that Blackstone has had bumpier dealings with another major part of the Ambani empire — Reliance Retail, India’s largest consumer retailer.
+According to the reports, Reliance Retail ended leases for its outlets in nine shopping malls owned by Blackstone during the 2020 COVID lockdown because of disputes over rental payments.

-But since then, Reliance Retail has launched new stores in various locations owned by Blackstone.
+In any case, since the COVID lockdown ended, Reliance Retail has launched new stores in various malls owned by Blackstone.

 Renewable energy is becoming the new arena of competition between Brookfield and Blackstone.